cmu-phil/r-tetrad/README.md

 nickname       Eye Holes
 ```

-It has recently been installed successfully on an Intel Max (x64), though, and the software had to be updated to current versions to work.

 Once this code is more mature, we expect to create an R package from it so that it can be installed using the usual "install.packages()" and "library()" commands.
-As a step in that direction, we've organized the code into the expected package directories.
+We've organized the code into the expected package directories as a step in that direction.

 # Discussion